Personal Care & Fitness job market report cover, Dallas-Fort Worth-Arlington, TX, 2026-06

 Entry-Level Candidates

-Biggest mistake: Applying with a generic service resume that does not show coaching, upselling, rebooking, or customer-retention evidence.
+Biggest mistake: Sending a generic service resume that does not show customer handling, sales comfort, schedule flexibility, and basic safety readiness.

 Mid-Career Candidates